l0rd/blog/posts/docker-build-in-kata.md

 Red Hat OpenShift is known for its top-notch security defaults.
 Running a container as root is not allowed.
 Running a container as a specific (non root) user is also not allowed.
 That makes it hard to run `docker build` or `buidah` from a container.
 We are going to explore how to do that with [Kata Containers](https://github.com/kata-containers/kata-containers).

-## Install Kata Containers
+## Install the Sandbox Containers Operator on OpenShift

 First we need to provision an OpenShift cluster that allows nested virtualization.
-We can do that with cluster bot `launch 4.8 gcp`
+That's not possible on `AWS` so we need to use `GCP`.
+For the records I am using our internal `cluster bot` and invoke the command `launch 4.8 gcp`.

-Deploy the Kata Containers Operator from OperatorHub:
+Once the cluster is ready the first step is to deploy OpenShift Sandbox Containers Operator from OperatorHub

 ```bash
 $ oc create -f - <<EOF
 apiVersion: operators.coreos.com/v1alpha1